Utilities to install Windows Operating Systems on an Intel based Mac

 Boot Camp is a utility that comes with your Mac and lets you switch between macOS and Windows.
 Let Boot Camp Assistant walk you through the installation steps.

-For Macs were made in 2015 or newer, follow these instructions: Install Windows on your newer Mac using Boot Camp
+For Macs made in 2015 or newer not using M1 or M2 based chips, follow these instructions: Install Windows on your newer Mac using Boot Camp

 Advantages: Windows runs more quickly than it would from within a virtual environment.
 There is no cost to buy Boot Camp.
 Easy to run/user friendly software.